riscv/sail-riscv/CONTRIBUTING.md

 automated verification that is presented in a way that the reviewers of the pull request can run.
 It is desirable that the pull request explains how it relates to the existing RISC-V architectural tests.

+We recommend installing pre-commit hooks that ensure certain basic coding style issues can be detected and fixed before submitting the pull request.
+To set up these hooks, install [https://pre-commit.com/](pre-commit) (e.g. using `pip install --user pre-commit`) and run `pre-commit install`.